 Stay the Night

 Stay the Night at L.A.
 LIVE with a special hotel package that includes overnight accommodations at JW Marriott Los Angeles, L.A.
-LIVE, breakfast for two at Ford’s Filling Station, and complimentary valet parking.
+LIVE, breakfast for two, and complimentary valet parking.

 *Based upon availability.
 Blackout dates may apply.

 StubHub: Buy and Sell Tickets

 StubHub is the official fan-to-fan ticket marketplace of L.A.
 LIVE and the trusted source where fans buy and sell their tickets.Buy and Sell Tickets